Updated September 2021

 4. COMPENSATION STRUCTURE: Are you paid straight salary?
 Is there an option to go pro-sal?
 This compensation structure gives you the guarantee of your base pay plus a percentage of production, and many veterinarians have seen a significant increase in income with this one change to their compensation structure.

-5. PRACTICE OWNERSHIP: Becoming a business owner has been a mainstay for increasing your income over time.
-Of course, this is a decision that should NOT be taken lightly.
+5. PRACTICE/BUSINESS OWNERSHIP: Becoming a practice owner has been a mainstay for increasing your income over time.
+Of course, this is a decision that should NOT be taken lightly- it takes time and patience to build a profitable practice.
 For those of you who like the idea of working for yourself or opening up your own practice, explore your options!
 This profession will always need excellent, driven, and independent practice owners!

 6. PUT IN MORE HOURS!: The old fashioned way of making more money- working more hours!
 Extra shifts at work, relief work (check out my interview with Cindy Trice DVM, founder of Relief Rover), vaccine clinics: these are all examples of how you can make extra income as a DVM.

 7. NON-DVM SIDE HUSTLE: Speaking of different side hustle jobs as a DVM, what about opportunities outside of vet med?
-Some examples of great side hustles: consulting/coaching, raising quarter horses, running an Etsy shop, blogging, Uber/Lyft driver, and rental real estate.
+Some examples of great side hustles: consulting/coaching, raising quarter horses, running an Etsy shop, blogging, Uber/Lyft driver, and rental real estate/passive income.
 There really are so many creative and different ways that DVM’s can earn extra income outside of veterinary medicine.

 8. CLEANING OUT YOUR HOME: Take a look around your house.
 Do you have items that you 1) do not use and/or 2) do not need?
 I am guessing the answer is a YES.
 Between Craigslist, Facebook Marketplace, garage sales, etc….there are plenty of ways to get sell items that need to leave your house pronto.